Home

 Cut four more pieces the same as the back legs for the front and back pieces.

 Also cut four side pieces and several diagonal braces.
 The side pieces are usually about half the length of the legs, for a rough guide.
-The width is dependent on the width of the boards you will use for the top working surface, so is variable.

-Building a Potting Bench:
+Building Your Potting Bench:

 Assemble the side pieces - two sides, one back leg and one front leg for each.